-How to Become a Radiologic Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-One of the most important diagnostic tools in a hospital is the radiologic scanner—machines that use radiology (x-rays) and magnets (MRIs)to look inside patients.
-A radiologist makes the official diagnosis from the images, but before that happens, a Radiologic Technologist is needed to do the actual scan.
+One of the most important diagnostic tools in a hospital is the radiologic scanner—a machine that uses radiology (X-rays) and magnets (MRIs) to get a vital look inside patients.
+A radiologist makes an official diagnosis from the images, which triggers a treatment plan.
+Still, before any of that happens, a Radiologic Technologist is needed to do the actual scan.

-For EMTs interested in pursuing an alternate career, becoming an x-ray or MRI technician could be a great next step.
-As an EMT, your responsibility was treating the patient in the field and getting them to the doors of the hospital.
-And on the other side of those doors, more often than not, a radiologic technologist is standing by to take over.
-Becoming a radiologic technician can also be an incredible opportunity for EMTs to grow their careers and assume greater responsibilities in patient care.
+For EMTs interested in furthering their careers within the medical field, becoming an X-ray or MRI technician could be a natural and great next step.
+As an EMT, you were responsible for treating patients in the field and getting them to the hospital.
+And on the other side of those hospital doors, more often than not, a radiologic technologist is standing by to take over.
+So becoming a radiologic technician can also be an incredible opportunity for EMTs to grow their careers and assume greater responsibilities in patient care.